chunkai1312/node-cluster-ipc/README.md

 [![Build Status][action-image]][action-url]
 [![Coverage Status][codecov-image]][codecov-url]

 `node-cluster-ipc` is a lightweight Node.js package that simplifies Inter-Process Communication (IPC) for applications using the cluster module.
-It enables the master process to communicate with worker processes, supporting both targeted messages and broadcasting to all workers.
+It facilitates message sending, publishing, and requesting between the primary process and worker processes.
+It also supports request timeout handling and automatic worker selection.

 ## Features

-- **Primary Process Messaging**: Enables the primary process to send messages to specific worker processes or broadcast messages to all workers.
+- Send messages between the primary process and worker processes.
-- **Worker Process Interaction**: Allows worker processes to send messages back to the primary process, enabling two-way communication.
+- Publish messages to all available workers from the primary process.
-- **Round-robin Message Distribution**: When no specific worker is targeted, the primary process distributes messages to workers in a round-robin manner.
+- Support for the Request-Reply pattern with timeout handling.
-- **Event-driven Messaging**: Utilizes the `EventEmitter` API to handle messages, making it easier to listen for and respond to IPC events.
+- Event-driven with support for `message` and `request` events.

 ## Installation